Dhole/dhole.github.io/content/post/chip8_emu_1.md

 A function that executes instructions and simulates hardware for the duration of a frame.

-The simulation of harwdare is really simple, it involves decrementing counters of the timers, and updating the tone enable flag.
+The simulation of hardware is really simple, it involves decrementing counters of the timers, and updating the tone enable flag.

 To execute the instructions, we add the time corresponding to a frame to the overtime of the last frame in order to compensate a longer frame with a shorter one.
-Then, in a loop, we just fetch two consecutive bytes at the program counter, execute them, and substract the elapsed time to the frame remaining time, until we've used all the frame time.
+Then, in a loop, we just fetch two consecutive bytes at the program counter, execute them, and subtract the elapsed time to the frame remaining time, until we've used all the frame time.

 Implementation code: